 - France Inter : La tête au carré (2019) : Les alliances entre les arbres et les champignons

 - France Inter : Du Vent dans Les Synapses (2020) : Au cœur des forêts, arbres et champignons alliés pour la vie

-Research Associates: Lucas Auer, Aurélie Deveau, Annegret Kohler, Elena Martino, Emmanuelle Morin, Claude Murat, Zhang Feng, Claire Veneault-Fourrey
+Research Associates & Visiting Scientists: Lucas Auer, Aurélie Deveau, Annegret Kohler, Emmanuelle Morin, Zhang Feng (Lanzhou University), Yuhah Gong (Huazhong University), Claire Veneault-Fourrey

-PhD students: Man Xiaowu, Sun Yifei, Jia Liu-Kun
+PhD students: Man Xiaowu, Sun Yifei, Jia Liu-Kun, Huayong WANG

 I have diverse interests in the biology of plant-microbe interactions, with the unifying theme being the ectomycorrhizal symbiosis.
 In the upper layers of the soil of boreal and temperate forests, hundred of species of ectomycorrhizal (ECM) fungi establish a mutualistic symbiosis with lateral roots of trees and billions of ectomycorrhizal root tips are continuously generated in forest soils by this community of fungal species.
 The ectomycorrhizal symbiosis has shaped the forest communities over the last 180 Myear.
 Understanding how ECM fungi can achieve this lifestyle is my main reasearch goal.
 I was initially drawn to the symbiotic fungi by the incredible diversity of their fruiting bodies and the realization of their crucial role for tree growth and evolution.
 I have a long track record in ectomycorrhizal physiology and molecular biology.
 Following are brief sketches introducing the main subject areas that interest me: